 Here, you use customer segments created based on historically website behavior and use these profiles to rifle-target advertising (for websites that sell ads).
 New Zealand Herald newspaper online grew their revenue per impression by 20% by using this approach.

 6. Retargeted Advertising

 This is when you track people who have visited your website(s), and then only show ads to those people downstream.
 We use this tactic consistently here at Convince & Convert, which led my mother to ask me why we were advertising on a knitting website.

 7. Personalized Intelligence

 This is data mining for individual or small business use, rather than corporate.
-The best examples of this are plug-ins like Rapportive, which show you the social media status of people in your Gmail contacts, or Hubspot’s new-ish Signals product (which I love) that tells you when someone has opened or clicked on an email you sent them.
+The best examples of this are plug-ins like Rapportive, which show you the social media status of people in your Gmail contacts, or Email Tracking by Hubspot (which I love) that tells you when someone has opened or clicked on an email you sent them.

 Watch my Webinar with Janrain for many more ideas and examples about how to use data mining to improve your marketing.